jab/bidict/docs/learning-from-bidict.rst

    with the nodes, providing the final piece of the puzzle.

-   And since :class:`~bidict.OrderedBidictBase` needs to not only look up nodes by key/value, but also key/values by nodes, internally it uses an (unordered) :class:`~bidict.bidict` for this.
+   And since :class:`~bidict.OrderedBidictBase` needs to not only look up nodes by key/value, but also key/value by node, internally it uses an (unordered) :class:`~bidict.bidict` for this.
-   Eat your own dogfood for fun and profit!
+   Bidicts all the way down!

 Check out `_orderedbase.py <https://github.com/jab/bidict/blob/main/bidict/_orderedbase.py#L10>`__
 to see this in action.